 On the upside, the new hours-of-service regulations keep the 11 hours of driving time and the 14-hour on-duty time.
 Team drivers will also be allowed to count time in the jump seat as off duty as long as it’s the two hours before or immediately after an eight-hour stint in the sleeper.

-However, starting on June 30, 2013, rest breaks will be mandated for drivers during the workday if the driver has been on duty for eight consecutive hours.
+However, after June 30, 2013, rest breaks will be mandated for drivers during the workday if the driver has been on duty for eight consecutive hours.
 The regulation also mandates that the 34-hour restart provision must include two overnight periods of 1 a.m. to 5 a.m. in the restart.
 The restart is also restricted in the new regulations to only once per seven days.

 “Collectively, these changes will have a dramatic effect on the lives and livelihoods of small-business truckers, changes that are unwelcome and unnecessary,” said Todd Spencer, executive vice president of the Owner-Operator Independent Drivers Association.